-How long have you (the leader) been caving for?
+How long have you been running this trip for?

 As mentioned in a lot of this site, it comes back to the ASF Caving Standards, all available on their site.

-If you are REALLY keen to vet any commercial caving provider, then you need to look at the Victorian Adventure Activity Standards specific to recreational caving.
+If you are really keen to vet any commercial caving provider, then you need to look at the Victorian Adventure Activity Standards specific to recreational caving.
 These and an absolute gold mine of other information on outdoor recreation can be found at http://www.orc.org.au.
-The AAS Victorian Caving document details EVERYTHING that a caving provider should be on top of to meet these standards, and any outdoor provider should be able to meet everything in the document.
-Further to that they should be VERY aware of these documents and be able to tell you off the top of their heads what the documents main points are.
-This is VERY important.
+The AAS Victorian Caving document details everything that a caving provider should be on top of to meet these standards, and any outdoor provider should be able to meet everything in the document.
+Further to that they should be very aware of these documents and be able to tell you off the top of their heads what the documents main points are.

 In my first trip into Labertouche the so-called leader got completely lost and we had to sit, cold and wet for 20 minutes while he tried to find the way.
 Not fun.
-To top it off we had been given hand-held dolphin torches, which is ludicrous – when caving you need BOTH hands free, for climbing and crawling etc, and he was charging $180 for the experience.
+To top it off we had been given hand-held dolphin torches, which is ludicrous – when caving you need both hands free, for climbing and crawling etc, and he was charging $180 for the experience.
 My advice is to ask the above questions and shop around.
-You’ll quickly pick up on which ones are dodgy inexperienced guides, and which are experienced cavers.

-The Uni Clubs generally have a bad reputation in Buchan due to several alleged incidents over the past four or five years.
-Nothing has been proven or admitted though so I won’t say any more on that.
-The uni clubs also always camp in the reserve instead of going to Homeleigh, but still use the intentions board at Homeleigh – that is for everyone.
+The uni clubs have a bad reputation with some people in Buchan due to several alleged incidents over the past decade.
+Nothing has been proven or admitted, though so I won’t say any more on that, and it’s all water under a bridge anyway.
+The uni clubs also often camp in the reserve, or stay in other accommodation such as Limestone Lodge instead of going to Homeleigh.
+Make sure you still use the intentions board at Homeleigh though – that is for everyone.